-Sabalenka’s Grand Slam breakthrough came at the 2023 Australian Open, where she defeated Elena Rybakina in the final.
-She successfully defended that title in 2024, then added the US Open later that year, proving she could dominate at two different hard-court majors.
-Her 2025 US Open defense confirmed her status as the player to beat on hard courts.
-Roland Garros and Wimbledon remain unconquered, offering motivation for the next chapter of her career.
+Her Grand Slam breakthrough at the 2023 Australian Open, where she defeated Elena Rybakina in the final, felt like a dam breaking.
+She had been close for years, the talent never in question, only the consistency.
+She defended the title in Melbourne in 2024, then added the US Open later that year, winning three Grand Slams between January 2023 and September 2024.
+Her 2025 US Open defense confirmed her as the player to beat on hard courts.
+The authority with which she won those titles, not scraping through but dominating from the baseline, was a statement: on her surface, she is the standard.

 Sabalenka will be chasing more Grand Slam glory in 2026 at the Australian Open, Roland Garros, Wimbledon, and the US Open.
 Check Belarus time to convert match schedules to her home timezone.